PeterStanding/Refreshing_Coding/README.txt

 Compiled Code is in the main folder, and the completed code is within the java_code folder

+If using Random Elements, I need to use import java.util.* otheriwse it does not fully work

 Working way through Head First Java by Kathy Sierra, Bert Bates and Trisha Gee https://resources.oreilly.com/examples/0636920034452/-/blob/main/installing-java.md